 - Talk to the suspected victim, and any witnesses individually using Restorative Justice principles and sensitive questions. - Identify the bully and talk about what has happened, to discover why they became involved.
 Make it clear that bullying is not tolerated.
-If the bully owns up then sanction procedures outlined in the Behaviour Policy will be followed. - Keep a log of incidents if there are concerns - Involve all parties together to discuss the issues if agreed by all parties - Allow children time to sort things out. - Support & empower children to resolve the conflict & understand their role in the issues - Establish an agreement between the children where needed - Inform parents - Follow up with further discussions with individuals as and when appropriate - When necessary support children individually or together - If the incidents persist and are causing a health and safety issue then the Head Teacher could instigate exclusion procedures (see Behaviour Policy)
+If bullying is identified a consequence outlined in the behavior policy will be followed. - Keep a -log of incidents if there are concerns - Involve all parties together to discuss the issues if agreed by all parties - Allow children time to sort things out. - Support & empower children to resolve the conflict & understand their role in the issues - Establish an agreement between the children where needed - Inform parents - Follow up with further discussions with individuals as and when appropriate - When necessary support children individually or together - If the incidents persist and are causing a health and safety issue then the Head Teacher could instigate exclusion procedures (see Behaviour Policy)

-Prevention & strategies to reinforce our policy on Antibullying:
+Prevention & strategies to reinforce our policy on Anti-bullying:

-- Anti bullying, 'Friendship' or 'Harmony' week etc. - Children are made aware of the strategies to deal with low level issues and what to do in different situations including situations of cyber bullying. - Children participate in role play work in class as part of PSHE and SEAL - Making use of curriculum opportunities to raise pupil awareness eg through RE, cross curricula themes, drama, story writing and literature - A whole school reward system - Good quality role models adult modelling of appropriate response to a wide range of scenarios - Children & parents have a good knowledge of the procedure/policy - Children have a clear understanding of their rights & responsibilities - E-safety frequently discussed and taught
+- Anti-bullying or 'Friendship' week etc. - Children are made aware of the strategies to deal with low level issues and what to do in different situations including situations of cyber bullying. - Children participate in role play work in class as part of PSHE. - Making use of curriculum opportunities to raise pupil awareness e.g. through RE, cross curricula themes, drama, story writing and literature - A whole school reward system - Good quality role models adult modelling of appropriate response to a wide range of scenarios - Children & parents have a good knowledge of the procedure/policy - Children have a clear understanding of their rights & responsibilities - E-safety frequently discussed and taught - Adults to deal with a situation, even if minor.
+Talking to the children may prevent the situation escalating.